code-forge-io/docs/README.md

 # Welcome to Forge 42 Documentation Template

-This template is built to support a flexible content structure using .md/.mdx files organized in folders.
-It allows for deeply nested sections and subsections, making it easy to structure complex documentation with a clear hierarchy.
+This template is designed to support a flexible content structure using `.md` and `.mdx` files organized into folders.
+It enables deeply nested sections and subsections, making it easy to manage complex documentation with a clear and scalable hierarchy.

+The project is built using the [@forge-42/base-stack](https://github.com/forge-42/base-stack) and leverages the [content-collections](https://github.com/sdorra/content-collections).

 ## Documentation Template Structure Overview